 The Nikon AF-S DX Nikkor 55-300mm f/4.5-5.6G ED VR is a telephoto zoom lens designed to complete the 18-55mm kit zoom, that comes bundled with many Nikon DSLR cameras.
 In this article, I used some 18-55mm photo compilations to compare how it works all together in the 18-300mm range.
 The Nikkor 55-300mm VR lens features a built-in auto-focus motor, Vibration Reduction, and other things handy in taking photos.
 The formula comprises 17 lens elements arranged in 11 groups, including 2ED glass elements and one high-refractive-index element.
 The zoom lens is quite heavy (529g), but is still fairly lightweight for a 5.5x zoom lens.

 Build quality is pretty decent for a consumer zoom.
-In general, outer parts are plastic, which contributes to relatively lightweight.
-Lens mount is made of metal.
+In general, the outer parts are plastic, which contributes to being relatively lightweight.
+The Lens mount is made of metal.
 Optical elements are made of high-grade glass.

 Let’s see my own test of this zoom lens.
-As I mentioned above I bracketed all photos in order from the shortest 55mm mainly through 70mm, 100mm, 135mm, 200mm to the longest 300mm lens.
-I imaged the landscape in different conditions: through the double window glass, with AV, close object, remote objects.
+As I mentioned above I bracketed all photos in order from the shortest 55mm mainly through 70mm, 100mm, 135mm, and 200mm to the longest 300mm lens.
+I prepared the images of the landscape in different conditions: through the double window glass, with AV, closed objects, and remote objects.

 For each aforementioned photo, I prepared a cropped picture also to see the details.